yuanchaosu/TGRS-graphGST/README.md

 # AUthors: Mengying Jiang, Yuanchao Su, Lianru Gao, Antonio Plaza, Xi-Le Zhaoa, Guizhong Liu, and Xun Sun
 # ------------------------------------------------
 # Since developers cannot encapsulate Python codes, we did not upload the demo here.
-# Once the article is accepted, we will upload all the source code of GraphGST in this project.
+# Once the article is accepted, we will upload all the source code of GraphGST to this project.
 # ------------------------------------------------
 # Implementation Details:
 #